Garfield County Open Records Policy

 (relative to the Colorado Open Records Act – CORA)

-IMPORTANT: If your Open Records Request relative to CORA is for the Garfield County Sheriff’s Office, the Garfield County District Attorney’s Office, the Garfield County Coroner’s Office, or the Garfield County Department of Human Services, do NOT use this link.
+IMPORTANT: If your Open Records Request relative to CORA is for the Garfield County Sheriff’s Office, the Garfield County District Attorney’s Office, the Garfield County Coroner’s Office, or the Garfield County Department of Human Services, please contact those agencies directly.

 Open Records Policy